Note:- Fees for 2018 are set during Term 4, 2017)

 Collection of Monies

 All school fees and payments to the College should be placed (preferably before Home Group) in a suitably labelled envelope and deposited in the locked Money Cabinet provided in the Student Services Office.
-Significant cash payments, e.g. school fees, should be given directly to Mrs Sauer (Secretary to the College Manager) before Home Group.
+Significant cash payments, e.g. school fees, should be given directly to Ms Carolyn Hope (Secretary to the College Manager) before Home Group.

 The College accepts cash, cheque, Internet deposits or BPay (including credit cards via BPay).